-- Understand the structure and organization of a persuasive essay
+- Understand the structure of a persuasive essay

-This lesson will be delivered through a combination of direct instruction, group discussions, and individual writing activities.
-Students will engage in brainstorming, outlining, and drafting exercises to develop their persuasive writing skills.
+This lesson will be taught using a combination of direct instruction, class discussions, and hands-on activities.
+Students will have the opportunity to work individually and in small groups to practice their persuasive writing skills.